oviva-ag/ehealthid-relying-party/README.md

 1. Setup your test environment, your own issuer **MUST** serve a **VALID** and **TRUSTED** entity statement.
 See [Gematik docs](https://wiki.gematik.de/pages/viewpage.action?pageId=544316583)
-2. Setup the file `.env.properties` to provide the [X-Authorization header](https://wiki.gematik.de/display/IDPKB/Fachdienste+Test-Umgebungen) for the Gematik
+2. Setup the file `env.properties` to provide the [X-Authorization header](https://wiki.gematik.de/display/IDPKB/Fachdienste+Test-Umgebungen) for the Gematik
 3. Setup the JWK sets for signing and encryption keys